Glossary

 Business Logic

-The set of operation and rules contained in a contract Schema which allows for the rightful update of the contract state.
+The set of operations and rules contained in a contract Schema which allows for the rightful update of the contract state.

 Client-side Validation